 Thirdly, if Chaga was not collected from a wild birch tree and the extract had not been freeze-dried - all the talking about extraction methods doesn't make any sense.
 So instead of searching for some fancy extraction methods, make sure the raw material comes from the right place and the dehydration process was not done with the application of the heat.

 Chaga mushroom doesn't contain any betulinic acid at all.
 It doesn't exist in natural form in Chaga or anywhere else.
 In order to produce any amount of betulinic acid, a highly purified betulin should be processed.
 And all this process is too expensive to consider mass production.

 No - none of our products contain caffeine or any other types of stimulants of any kind.

 Yes!
 There are no animal or wheat products in our products.

-Yes we do.
-Also we offer private labelling if necessary.
-Minimum order for discounted price is 20kg.
+Yes, we do.
+Also, we offer private labeling if necessary.
+The minimum order for the discounted price is 20kg.

-Our chaga extract is made from 100% Siberian chaga mushroom.
-As well as any organic product chaga has its chemical composition which consists of many different substances (polysaharrides, Beta-glucans, polyphenols, flavonoids, trace elements, vitamins and minerals).
-But only wildgrown chaga mushroom contains chromogenic complex – a set of humic acids and melanin which makes chaga so powerful.
-Raw chaga possess only 15-18% of Chromogenic complex content, whereas good chaga extract should have minimum 45%.
-The amount of melanin in our chaga extract is more than 57%!
+Our Chaga extract is made from 100% Siberian Chaga mushroom.
+As well as any organic product Chaga has its chemical composition which consists of many different substances (polysaccharides, Beta-glucans, polyphenols, flavonoids, trace elements, vitamins, and minerals).
+But only wild-grown Chaga mushroom contains chromogenic complex – a set of humic acids and melanin which makes Chaga so powerful.
+Raw Chaga possesses only 15-18% of Chromogenic complex content, whereas good Chaga extract should have a minimum of 45%.
+The amount of melanin in our Chaga extract is more than 57%!